Scottmax5/Portfolio-Websites/README.md

 <h1>Motorcycle Website</h1>

-<p>This single page website features a model of motorcycle with the options to click the color circles to change the image of the bikes color.<p>
+<p>This single page website features a model of motorcycle with the options to click the color circles to change the image of the bikes color.</p>

+<h1>Netflix Clone Website</h1>

+<p>This website is a clone of the main page of Netflix.
+All features from images, email submit bar, accordian for FAQ and Footer with all the links.</p>